“It ain’t what you don’t know that gets you into trouble, it is what you know for sure that just ain’t so.”

 The famous Mark Twain line, correct?

-In saying this, I am not pointing fingers at anyone and I’m certainly not knocking Mr. Twain.
+In saying this, we are not pointing fingers at anyone and we’re certainly not knocking Mr. Twain.
 The phrase has just been attributed to Twain so many times that it has become as if it were so.

 Humans are hardwired to anchor on repetition and Nobel Prizes have been won for studies of what are called availability and frequency biases.
 We tend to be swayed by what we are told over and over again.